StanfordFlightRoom/stanfordflightroom.github.io/access.md

 1. All students must complete the following online safety course before working in the space.
 *EHS-4200-WEB (General Safety, Injury Prevention (IIPP), and Emergency Preparedness)*
-2. All students must complete the lab-specific training corresponding to your affiliation with the associated labs.
+2. All students must complete the [lab specific training](lab_specific_training/LabSpecificTraining.pdf) corresponding to your affiliation with the associated labs.
 3. Apply for card access depending on your affiliation with the associated labs.

 ## Student Members of the Associated Labs